DeborahBerry/VideoPlayer/README.md

 # 🎬 VideoPlayer Web App

-A responsive web-based video player built with HTML, CSS, and JavaScript.
+Welcome to the **VideoPlayer** – a responsive web-based video player built with HTML, CSS, and JavaScript.
-This project plays a local video file with customized player controls and a modern interface.
-Ideal for learning or customizing your own video player.
+This project plays a local video file with customized player controls and a modern interface

 ## 🚀 Features